 - Utah County: Orem, Lindon, and renovation of the Provo temple

 - Washington County: Red Cliffs (located in St. George)

-6. The number of temples in Africa is about to triple.
+6. The number of temples in Africa will more than quadruple.

 Africa currently has five operating temples:

 - Kinshasa Democratic Republic of the Congo Temple

 - Harare Zimbabwe Temple

 - Nairobi Kenya Temple